Table of Contents

 Team Dynamics

-- Agile: Agile fosters a collaborative and adaptive team environment, encouraging direct communication and teamwork.
+- Agile fosters a collaborative and adaptive team environment, encouraging direct communication and teamwork.
 This collaborative culture can lead to increased innovation and problem-solving efficiency.

-- Agile: Agile fosters a collaborative and adaptive team environment, encouraging direct communication and teamwork.
+- Agile fosters a collaborative and adaptive team environment, encouraging direct communication and teamwork.
 This collaborative culture can lead to increased innovation and problem-solving efficiency.

 Agile vs. Waterfall Methodologies: A Comparison